7ep/demo/docs/BDD.md

         LibraryActionResults result = libraryUtils.returnBook(AVAILABLE_BOOK, RETURN_DATE);
         Assert.assertEquals(LibraryActionResults.BOOK_WAS_NOT_LOANED_OUT_WHEN_RETURNED, result);
       }

-We will need to add class constants for these:

-    // a book that has been borrowed private final Book BORROWED_BOOK = BookTests.createTestBook();

-    // a book that is available for borrowing private final Book AVAILABLE_BOOK = BookTests.createTestBook();

 Here we are using wishful thinking and more articulate code in a top-down approach to getting where we want to be.
 How might we write the code at this level?
 Here's a suggestion (note that when doing TDD for real, it goes in fits and starts, and there is plenty of thinking time.
 For pedagogical reasons I am jumping through this far more quickly than could be reasonably done in actual practice)